A Nodewise Regression Approach to Estimating Large Portfolios: Nodewise Regression Estimator in Large Portfolios

-The assumptions above are Assumptions (B1)-(B3) of \cite{vandegeer14}.
-Assumption 1 can be relaxed to non i.i.d. non sub-Gaussian cases as shown in \cite{caner14} and at subsection \ref{subsec:data} we generalize our results to excess asset returns with bounded moments.
-Assumption 2 allows us to have $p>n$.
-Note that when $p>n$, $\max_j s_j =o(\sqrt{n/logp})$.
-In the simple case of $p=a n$, where $a>1$ is constant, then $\max_j s_j = o(\sqrt{n/log(an)})$ which is growing with $n$, but less than maximum number of possible nonzeros $p-1$ in a row.
-If the problem is such that $p<n$, then it is possible that $\max_j s_j = p-1$ (no sparsity in the inverse of the covariance matrix), so in that case, Assumption 2 can be written as $p \sqrt{logp/n} = o(1)$.
-Note that our Assumption 2 has extra $\sqrt{\max_j s_j}$ factor compared to \cite{vandegeer14}.
-This is due to portfolio optimization problem.
+Assumptions 1-3 are similar to the assumptions made in \cite{chang18}.
+Assumption 1 allows for weak dependence in the data.
+As shown in \cite{chang18}, causal ARMA processes with continuous innovation distributions are $\beta$ mixing with exponentially decaying $\beta_k$.
+Certain stationary Markov chains also satisfy this condition.
+Stationary GARCH models with finite second moments and continuous innovation distributions also satisfy Assumption 1.
+The details are provided in \cite{chang18}.

+Assumption 2 requires the population covariance matrix to be nonsingular, assuming a strictly positive minimum eigenvalue rules out local to zero sequences.

+Assumption 3 restricts the tail behavior which allowed \cite{chang18} to use exponential tail inequalities to establish upper bounds on certain tail probabilities.

+Assumptions 1 and 3 could be replaced with assumptions that allow for independent but non-identical data with bounded moments as discussed in Appendix B of \cite{caner14}.

-Assumption 2 is a mild sparsity condition on the inverse of the covariance matrix of excess asset returns.
-This does not imply sparsity of covariance matrix of excess asset returns.
-For example, if the excess asset returns have an autoregressive structure of order one, the covariance matrix will be non-sparse but its inverse will be sparse.
-Another prominent example is if covariance matrix of asset returns: $\Sigma$, has a block diagonal or a Toeplitz structure, $\Sigma_{i,j} = \rho_1^{|i-j|}$, $-1< \rho_1< 1$, $\rho_1$ being the correlation among assets.
-Then again the inverse in these cases will be sparse.
+Assumption 4 is a sparsity condition on the inverse of the covariance matrix of excess asset returns.
+It does not imply the sparsity of the covariance matrix of excess asset returns.
+For example, if the excess asset returns have an autoregressive structure of order one, the covariance matrix will be non-sparse, but its inverse will be sparse.
+Another example assumes that $\Sigma$ has a block diagonal or a Toeplitz structure $\Sigma_{i,j} = \rho^{|i-j|}$, $-1< \rho< 1$, with $\rho$ being the correlation among assets.
+In this case, the inverse of $\Sigma$ is sparse.

-\cite{fan08} assumed sparsity of residual covariance matrix of excess asset returns.
-A specific case of \cite{fan15} on the other hand, had the structure-formula as our Assumption 2 but sparsity is imposed on the residual covariance matrix rather than on its inverse.
-Assumption 3 allows population covariance matrix to be nonsingular.
-Strictly positive minimal eigenvalue means this is not a local to zero sequence.

-The following Lemma shows one of the main results of our paper, and can be deduced from proof of Theorem 2.4 of \cite{vandegeer14}.
-We provide a proof in our Appendix to be complete.
-It shows that nodewise regression estimate of the inverse of the covariance matrix can be uniformly (over $j$) consistently estimated.